Light2Dark/randomgames/README.md

 # Random Games App

 A Unity-made mobile app to implement some learnt skills and to laugh at the lack of it.
+OKAY, THE MAIN MENU UI IS COMPLETELY SCREWED, NEVER GONNA USE UIDOCUMENT AGAIN.
+Its not worth fixing this over a Pong game, once I implement the Math game...maybe.
+SO,

+**UNDER DEVELOPMENT:**
+MATH GAME (Based on the Countdown game where you choose 5 numbers and calculate up to a sum)

 ## Installation